OCPP: Driving The Security Standard for EV Charging Platforms

 EV chargers and software management systems communicate via the OCPP protocol.
 It is governed by the Open Charge Alliance (OCA) which formally certifies products for compliance.

 OCA is a global consortium of public and private electric vehicle infrastructure leaders that have come together to promote open standards through the adoption of the Open Charge Point Protocol (OCPP) and the Open Smart Charging Protocol (OSCP).
+Its mission is to foster global development, adoption, and compliance of communication protocols in the EV charging infrastructure and related standards through collaboration, education, testing, and certification.

-Many companies claim OCPP ‘Support’ or ‘Compliance’, however, only very few have been fully certified by the Open Charge Alliance.
-Indeed, even fewer companies have pursued the OCPP Security Certification.
-The Security Certificate creates a global standard for security for electric vehicle charging.
-The security part of OCPP was developed to strengthen and mature the future development and standardization of OCPP.
-OCPP security has been designed to meet the following security objectives:
+Many companies claim OCPP ‘support’ or ‘compliance’; however, only a few have been fully certified by the Open Charge Alliance.
+In fact, even fewer companies have pursued the OCPP Security Certification.
+Notably, the Security Certificate creates a global standard for security for electric vehicle charging.
+Importantly, the security part of OCPP was developed to strengthen and mature the future development and standardization of OCPP.

 1. To allow the creation of a secure communication channel between the Central System and Charge Point.
 Strong cryptographic measures protect the integrity and confidentiality of messages on this channel.